xexyl/sgit/README.md

 debug[2]: found glob: 0
 debug[1]: about to run: /usr/bin/git ls-files README.md | /usr/bin/xargs /usr/bin/sed -i".bak" -e "s/\<sed\>/used/g"
 ```

+As there is only one glob it does not report there is another glob to go
+through.

 ## Verbosely (level 2) change references of `\<sed\>` to `used` in this file with a backup as `README.md.bak` and a non-existent file